gocardless/statesman/README.md

 audit trail and data integrity.
 It decouples the state machine logic from the underlying model and allows for easy composition with one or more model classes.

-As such, the design of statesman is a little different from other state machine
+As such, the design of Statesman is a little different from other state machine
 libraries:
 - State behaviour is defined in a separate, "state machine" class, rather than added directly onto a model.
 State machines are then instantiated with the model